 6. If the User Exists.

-If the user name you’re migrating in exists on your Mac.
+If the user account you’re migrating in exists on your Mac.
 The next screens gives you a choice.

 Then you get to choose if you want to over write the files currently on your newer Mac with the files from the old Mac.
 By deleting the existing user on the new Mac.